Shah Ahmad Hasan: Early life and education

 Ahmad Hasan was born in 1882 to a Bengali Muslim family in the village of Jiri in western Patiya under the Chittagong District of the Bengal Presidency.
 He received his primary education at home from a tutor.
 He studied the Qur'an and the Persian and Urdu languages with a tutor named Rafiqullah.
 In 1315 AH (1897-98 CE), Hasan enrolled at the Mohsinia Madrasa, which was the only madrasa in Chittagong.
 He began systematically studying at the state-run madrasa from Jamaat-e-Dahum.
 In 1318 AH (1901 CE), the Madrasa Moinul Islam was established in Hathazari, which was the first qawmi madrasa in Bengal.
 After coming into contact with Abdul Hamid Madarshahi, Hasan was admitted to Hathazari from Jamaat-e-Nahum.
 Among his teachers in Hathzari were Habibullah Qurayshi and Zamiruddin Ahmad.

 Career

 Whilst studying as Jamaat-e-Ula at Hathazari, Ashraf Ali of Kaiyagram used to have a jagir in their house.
-Hasan once came home with him in consultation and decided to establish the second Qawmi Madrasah of Bengal.
+Hasan once came home with him in consultation and decided to establish the second Qawmi madrasa of Bengal.
 According to the decision, he first started the madrasa education in a shop room.
 Later, he relocated the madrasa to his village in Jiri.